bartwc/SoftwareSystems/4-uml/README.md

 to store information about all the configurations and medical procedures.
 3. The decision to define the attributes procedure_type and procedure_number in the ProcedureDatabase class to capture relevant information about each procedure.
-4. The decision to represent the relationship between ProcedureDatabase and SelectedMedicalProcedure as an aggregation, indicating that the database can offer multiple selected medical procedures.
+4. The decision to represent the relationship between ProcedureDatabase and SelectedMedicalProcedure as a composition, indicating that the database can offer multiple selected medical procedures.
 5. The decision to define the attributes procedure_type and procedure_surgeon in the SelectedMedicalProcedure class to store information about the type of procedure and the name of the Surgeon performing it.